fzembow/xls_sql/README.md

 # TODOs

 - better error handling on import, like detecting when there isn't a heading row.
-- possibly allow editing the heading row and the auto-detected types
 - drag+drop to upload
 - upload multiple sheets and then allow running joins between them!
 - "edit" button on results to populate query and re-run it
 - "download" button on results to download (as xlsx or csv)
 - ability to sort by column headers
 - ability to filter by column headers
-- ability to "pop out" and "pop in" large sheets
 - much better UI / look and feel
 - populate the database using a webworker
 - structured query input?
 Can autocomplete column and table names, highlight syntax errors, etc.
 - client-side csv parsing (should be easy)
 - client-side xlsx parsing (possibly through emscripten)? it would be nice to get rid of the server entirely.
+- possibly allow editing the heading row and the auto-detected types